 This means that when you’re putting the iPhone 12 Pro Max down on a table, it really rocks from side to side if you’re tapping away on the screen – it’s almost fun to play with absentmindedly, such is the protrusion.
 It’s really noticeable, and will make most people think about putting a case on the iPhone to just flatten off the bump.

-As mentioned, this is the largest iPhone Apple has ever made, with dimensions of 160.8mm x 78.1mm x 7.4mm, and despite being thinner than last year’s 11 Pro Max, it actually feels slightly larger in the hand, thanks to the square edges.
+As mentioned, this is the largest iPhone Apple has ever made, with dimensions of 160.8mm x 78.1mm x 7.4mm, and despite being thinner than 2019’s 11 Pro Max, it actually feels slightly larger in the hand, thanks to the square edges.

 Be ready for something that might annoy you before you buy: Apple has dropped the charging block and Earpods from the box.
 You’re now just getting a charging cable at purchase – and it’s USB-C to Lightning, rather than standard USB-A to Lightning cable that Apple’s been putting in boxes for years.